 Take the next step.
-Schedule a tour, apply or get more information today via email: firstname.lastname@example.org, phone: 603-862-0688 or web links below.
+Schedule a site tour, apply or get more information today via email: firstname.lastname@example.org, phone: 603.862.0803.

-I feel that my prospects to land a great job and one I will enjoy are greatly increasing, especially so with the decision science part of the program.
-Honestly, I couldn't have picked a better program. - Derek, class of '16.
+"I feel that my prospects to land a great job and one I will enjoy are greatly increasing, especially so with the decision science part of the program.
+Honestly, I couldn't have picked a better program." - Derek, class of '16.

-The initial semester, which acts as a Graduate Certificate in Analytics (GCA) students and the M.S. students, to learn side by side.
+The initial semester, brings together both the Graduate Certificate in Analytics (GCA) students and the M.S. students, to learn side by side.
 The summer semester provides students a measurable and consistent foundation in statistics and an overview of analytic foundations, tools and an exposure to their application.
 The session is an intense introduction to the field of analytics where students are using provided data to sample tools and techniques, get exposure to the field and engage in some high level hands on manipulation and presentation.

-Each day, students will begin with instruction in such topics as data exploration, programming and data management, multivariate and logistic regression or data mining.
-After a lunch break, the rest of each academic day is spent collaborating in groups on projects, professional development and networking with industry partners/sponsors.
+Each day, students will begin with instruction in such topics as data exploration, programming and data management, multivariate and logistic regression or data mining and spend the remainder of the day working on homework and project assignments.

 Both semesters consist of two analytics core courses and a practicum course.
 The core courses begin in the fall with data architecture and an intermediate exposure to Analytics Applications I. In the spring semester, students begin more advanced work in analytic methods and Analytics Applications II.

 The practicum courses (Practicum I and II) are designed to instruct on two primary areas of content.
 One is to apply the core tools to the project the team is working on.
 The second is the professional nature of the presentation back to the sponsor and the professional development of the student in the role of analytics professional.
 Students will receive training on presentation skills, conceptual mapping of questions, conveying of data and analytic limitations and project scoping, as well as communication, messaging, and professional development skills such as resume writing, online presence and exposure to the industry of analytics and data science.
 They will also be paired with a faculty mentor to help counsel and instruct them during the project.
 See some Practicum presentations here.